Law Offices of

 Q. What is Probate and is it expensive?

 A. Probate is filing a deceased person's Will with the County Surrogate and having an Executor appointed.
-New Jersey just changed a portion of its law regarding estates.
-There is a convoluted calculation where the person who passes away is deemed to have died when the Federal Estate Tax deduction was $675,000.
-If the estate is larger than that amount, then a Federal tax is calculated as if the person died on December 31, 2001 and the New Jersey tax is calculated on that amount.
-Otherwise, the Probate process is generally simple, unlike New York or Florida.
-Probating a husband or wife's Will for an estate under $675,000 and filing the appropriate papers usually runs about $900 plus about $145 for the filing fees.
-In New Jersey, lawyers must charge an hourly rate rather than a percentage of the estate.
-I have represented the country of Italy in Estate matters in Northern New Jersey for over 25 years.
-I am very familiar with the Court and Probate system..
+In 2018 and after, the Estate Tax is abolished.
+New Jersey ESTATE TAX is not imposed on transfers of estates of resident decedents dying on or after January 1, 2018.
+In addition to the Estate Tax, New Jersey imposes an Inheritance Tax on the Beneficiaries of certain resident and nonresident decedents.
+The Probate process is generally simple, unlike New York or Florida.
+Probating Wills is important to consider, since it puts information on the County record that the person has died, which may be valuable if there is real property that passes to a spouse or someone else on death.
+There is no Inheritance tax for Class A Beneficiaries (Spouse, children, and parents).
+For an estate giving Beneficiaries who are not Class A Beneficiaries, (beginning at $700,000) filing the appropriate papers usually runs about $2,000 plus about $175 for the filing fees.
+In New Jersey, lawyers must charge an hourly rate rather than a percentage of the estate (as is done in Florida).
+I have represented the country of Italy in Estate matters in Northern New Jersey for over 40 years.
+I am very familiar with the Court and Probate system.

 Q. What is Estate Planning?